elifesciences/sciencebeam-judge/README.md

 It is provided as a reference evaluation.

-Use the `evaluate.sh` command, which will generate the GROBID output (in addition to the CSV files).
+Use the `sciencebeam_judge.evaluation_pipeline` command (see above), which will generate the GROBID output (in addition to the CSV files).

 Note: it will only include scores for the _scoring type_ `string`.